Note from Jane: I updated this post on Nov. 14, 2014.

 1. Is the service exclusive or nonexclusive?

 E-publishing services marketed directly to authors almost always operate on a nonexclusive basis.
 That means you can use their service to sell your e-book while also selling your e-book anywhere else you like (or using any other service).

 There are two notable exceptions right now:

-- Self-published e-books made available for lending through Kindle Select.
-Amazon asks for a 3-month exclusive if you join the Kindle Select program (which allows your book to be lent out to Kindle users).
-If you want to read more about this option, click here for an excellent analysis by Carolyn McCrary.
+- Amazon’s Kindle Select.
+Amazon asks for a 3-month exclusive if you join the Kindle Select program (which allows your book to be lent out through Kindle Unlimited and the Kindle Owner’s Lending Library).
+If you want to read more about this option, read bestselling author CJ Lyons’ perspective.